Klamath233/DumbProtocol/README.md

 ##DumbProtocol
-An application layer Go-Back-N reliable transfer protocol using UDP.
+An application layer Go-Back-N reliable file transfer program on UDP.
-This application uses libev to implement timeout feature.
+This application uses libevent to implement a FSM (finite state machine).

 ##Usage